U.S. lawmakers ask Zoom to clarify China ties after it suspends accounts

 Three U.S. lawmakers asked Zoom Video Communications Inc to clarify its data-collection practices and relationship with the Chinese government after the firm said it had suspended user accounts to meet demands from Beijing.
 The California-based firm has come under heavy scrutiny after three U.S. and Hong Kong-based activists said their accounts had been suspended and meetings disrupted after they tried to hold events related to the anniversary of China's Tiananmen Square crackdown.

 Zoom said on Friday it was notified of the events and asked to take action by the Chinese government in May and early June.
-It said it has now reinstated these accounts and will not allow further requests from China to affect users outside the country.
+It said it suspended one account in Hong and two in the United States but has now reinstated these accounts and will not allow further requests from China to affect users outside the country.
 "We did not provide any user information or meeting content to the Chinese government," Zoom said in a statement.
 "We do not have a backdoor that allows someone to enter a meeting without being visible."

 The online meeting platform, which has surged in popularity as the COVID-19 pandemic has forced millions around the world indoors, has seen its downloads soar in China.
 The service is not blocked in China, unlike many Western platforms such as Facebook and Twitter, which abandoned efforts to crack China's market years ago due to government demands to censor and monitor content.
 Twitter on Thursday said it had removed accounts tied to a Beijing-backed influence operation.